 Should you invest in gold?

-The price of gold has been rising pretty steadily for the past ten years and has outperformed the S&P 500, so it’s understandable that investors are keen to hop aboard the gilded train.
+The price of gold rose pretty steadily in the late 2000s and outperformed the S&P 500, so it's understandable that investors are keen to hop aboard the gilded train.

 But it’s also really important to remember that past performances do not guarantee future results.
 The price of gold is volatile, and can change very quickly and dramatically.
 So be aware that investing in gold always carries with it a potential for loss, which is why it should only form a small part of your portfolio (some recommend between 3%-5%, up to 10% if you’re happy to take on more risk).